coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 - Vitaly Bezgachev's awesome posts, [Part 1](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-1-make-your-model-ready-for-serving-776a14ec3198), [Part 2](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-2-containerize-it-db0ad7ca35a7) and [Part 3](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-3-into-the-cloud-7115ff774bb6)
 - [Tensorflow's Inception Serving guide](https://www.tensorflow.org/serving/serving_inception)

 as I myself followed them very closely when deploying my own model.
+This document is written with the intent of only reminding myself how to do the tensorflow serving portion so it may not be very helpful as a step by step guide, but Windows OS users may find this useful as well as people who intends to use GCP for deploying to production.

 ## Tools you will need: